Mind Diet Meal Plan – Overview

 Red Meat

 These include beef, lamb, mutton, and pork.
-This also includes processed products made from these meats, such as brawn, salami, and sausages.
+This also includes processed products from these meats, such as brawn, salami, and sausages.

 Try limiting your intake of red meats and their products to no more than three times a week.